jerrelblankenship/rust-bootcamp/01-foundations/project-calculator/solutions/README.md

 ---

-**Remember**: The goal isn't to memorize syntax, but to understand Rust's approach to safety and performance.
-Each compilation error you fix teaches you something valuable about Rust's guarantees!
+**Remember**: Every moment you spend struggling with a problem is learning time.
+The compiler errors that seem frustrating now are teaching you to write safer, more reliable code!

+**🎯 Goal**: Understand Rust's approach to safety and performance through hands-on problem solving, not just get the code to work.